jmxjiang/jmxjiangportfolio/README.md

 Navigate to [http://127.0.0.1:5000](http://127.0.0.1:5000) to preview portfolio.
 To close the server, press Ctrl+C in the terminal.

+Make sure git is installed when making changes.

 ## LICENSE

 This repository is licensed under the [MIT License](https://github.com/jmxjiang/jmxjiangportfolio/blob/master/LICENSE).